kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 agentgateway is an AI-native, Gateway API-based data plane aimed at LLM, MCP, and A2A traffic, and is the closest existing analogue to this GEP because it already exposes a **named pre-routing phase in Gateway API terms**.
-Every request flows through four fixed, ordered phases — Frontend, PreRouting, PostRouting, Backend — with route selection between PreRouting and PostRouting;
+Every request flows through four fixed, ordered phases (Frontend, PreRouting, PostRouting, Backend), with route selection between PreRouting and PostRouting;
 PreRouting filters run before a route is chosen and can influence selection, while PostRouting filters cannot.
 A PreRouting policy can only target a `Gateway` or `ListenerSet` (never an `HTTPRoute`, since no route has matched),